Skip to content

 try{

-// add the current result to the previous simulations
+// the current result is added to the previous simulations

 simulations.add(simulation);

-// The new value of simulations is stored in the session
+// the new simulations value is added to the session

 }